Vanasyam/Data-Analytics/README.md

 Phase 1:
 Performed data preprocessing using Microsoft Excel.
 This includes cleaning, transforming, and preparing the data for analysis.
 The processed dataset is being prepared for the next phase of visualization.
-Next Steps:
+Phase 2:
-Visualize the preprocessed data using Power BI to create interactive and insightful dashboards.
+Visualized the preprocessed data using Power BI to created an interactive and insightful dashboard.

 This mini project aims to strengthen my skills in data handling, preparation, and visualization tools commonly used in data analytics workflows.